NiccoDorn/cpp_to_ocaml_algorithms/README.md

 # pyalgo2ocaml
-Translating all the algorithms from Repo TheAlgorithms/Python to OCaml (Practice)
+Translating all the algorithms from Github Repo https://github.com/TheAlgorithms/Python to OCaml (Practice)

 Maybe later down the line also tests for the algorithms.